GoldenSylph/solidity-reflections/CONTRIBUTING.md

 This document will help you get started. **Do not let the document intimidate you**.
 It should be considered as a guide to help you navigate the process.

-The [Contributors' Telegram Chat][telegram] is available for any concerns you may have that are not covered in this guide.

 ### Code of Conduct

-The Soldeer project adheres to the [Rust Code of Conduct][rust-coc].
+The Reflections project adheres to the [Rust Code of Conduct][rust-coc].
 This code of conduct describes the _minimum_ behavior expected from all contributors.

-Instances of violations of the Code of Conduct can contact the project maintainers on the [Contributors' Telegram Chat][telegram].
+Instances of violations of the Code of Conduct can contact the project maintainers through the email - `simplavero@gmail.com`

 ### Ways to contribute

 There are fundamentally four ways an individual can contribute:

-1. **By opening an issue:** For example, if you believe that you have uncovered a bug in Soldeer, creating a new issue in the issue tracker is the way to report it.
+1. **By opening an issue:** For example, if you believe that you have uncovered a bug in Reflections, creating a new issue in the issue tracker is the way to report it.
 2. **By adding context:** Providing additional context to existing issues, such as screenshots and code snippets, which help resolve issues.
 3. **By resolving issues:** Typically this is done in the form of either